 In 2012, I took a leap.
+A big one.
 You can hear a bit more about that decision (and what it led to) in the TedX Talk on creating a Sustainable Digital Homestead I delivered in Grand Rapids, Michigan in 2014.

 When I first set out on my own as a freelance consultant, I didn’t necessarily think that would lead to founding a small virtual consultancy.
 But that’s what happened.
 Interesting projects rolled in, opportunities came up and smart minds were required.
 Now I’m fortunate to work with four to six folks at any given time on a number of projects under the banner This Is Big.
-My partner Scott and I are also working on opening MakeShift, a small co-working space on our little island this fall.
+My partner Scott and I also opened a small co-working space, MakeShift, in early 2018.

-Call it right time, right place or perhaps just where my experience and ambitions have guided me but my marketing expertise is by and large about how to make the most of a brand’s online presence.
-Whether this is determining the best approach for a new website build or starting to think about how a company could engage – or better engage – in social media, I’m eager to determine the when (and how) to achieve results.
+Call it right time, right place or perhaps just where my experience and ambitions have guided me but my marketing expertise has often come into play when considering how to make the most of a brand’s online presence.
+Whether this is determining the functional requirements and content needs for a new website build or starting to think about how a company could engage – or better engage – in social media, I’m eager to determine the when (and how) grounded in a strong sense of why to achieve the best results.

 It should come as no surprise that content is a big part of what ends up on the menu for many projects under my care.
 I’ve been writing professionally for well over a decade and given the way our industry is evolving, I can’t see this changing any time soon.
 From developing full course materials for university programs to custom email campaigns or outreach to key influencers, I have a knack for words.